+(B) A nonoriginating material provided for in chapter 4, or a nonoriginating dairy preparation containing over 10 percent by weight of milk solids provided for in subheading 1901.90, that is used in the production of the following goods:

+(i) Infant preparations containing over 10 percent by weight of milk solids provided for in subheading 1901.10. (ii) Mixes and doughs, containing over 25 percent by weight of butterfat, not put up for retail sale, provided for in subheading 1901.20.

+(iii) Dairy preparations containing over 10 percent by weight of milk solids provided for in subheading

+1901.90 or 2106.90.

+(iv) Goods provided for in heading 2105.

+(v) Beverages containing milk provided for in sub-

+heading 2202.90.

-- (B) A nonoriginating material provided for in chapter 4, or a nonoriginating dairy preparation containing over 10 percent by weight of milk solids provided for in subheading 1901.90, that is used in the production of any of the following goods: - (i) Infant preparations containing over 10 percent by weight of milk solids provided for in subheading 1901 10 - (ii) Mixes and doughs, containing over 25 percent by weight of butterfat, not put up for retail sale, provided for in subheading 1901.20. - (iii) Dairy preparations containing over 10 percent by weight of milk solids provided for in subheading 1901.90 or 2106.90. - (iv) Goods provided for in heading 2105. - (v) Beverages containing milk provided for in subheading 2202.90. - (vi) Animal feeds containing over 10 percent by weight of milk solids provided for in subheading 2309.90. - (C) A nonoriginating material provided for in heading 0805, or any of subheadings 2009.11 through 2009.39, that is used in the production of a good provided for in any of subheadings 2009.11 through 2009.39, or in fruit or vegetable juice of any single fruit or vegetable, fortified with minerals or vitamins, concentrated or unconcentrated, provided for in subheading 2106.90 or 2202.90. - (D) A nonoriginating material provided for in heading 0901 or 2101 that is used in the production of a good provided for in heading 0901 or 2101. - (E) A nonoriginating material provided for in chapter 15 that is used in the production of a good provided for in any of headings 1501 through 1508, or any of headings 1511 through 1515. - (F) A nonoriginating material provided for in heading 1701 that is used in the production of a good provided for in any of headings 1701 through 1703. - (G) A nonoriginating material provided for in chapter 17 that is used in the production of a good provided for in subheading 1806.10. - (H) Except as provided in subparagraphs (A) through (G) and Annex 4.1 of the Agreement, a nonoriginating material used in the production of a good provided for in any of chapters 1 through 24, unless the nonoriginating material is provided for in a different subheading than the good for which origin is being determined under this section. - (I) A nonoriginating material that is a textile or apparel good. - (3) TEXTILE OR APPAREL GOODS.- - (A) IN GENERAL.-Except as provided in subparagraph (B), a textile or apparel good that is not an originating good because certain fibers or yarns used in the production of the component of the good that determines the tariff classification of the good do not undergo an applicable change in tariff classification, set forth in Annex 3-A of the Agreement, shall be considered to be an originating good ifruary 12, 2011).
+- (vi) Animal feeds containing over 10 percent by weight of milk solids provided for in subheading 2309.90. - (C) A nonoriginating material provided for in heading 0805, or any of subheadings 2009.11 through 2009.39, that is used in the production of a good provided for in any of subheadings 2009.11 through 2009.39, or in fruit or vegetable juice of any single fruit or vegetable, fortified with minerals or vitamins, concentrated or unconcentrated, provided for in subheading 2106.90 or 2202.90.

+(D) A nonoriginating material provided for in heading 0901 or 2101 that is used in the production of a good provided for in heading 0901 or 2101.

+(E) A nonoriginating material provided for in heading 1006 that is used in the production of a good provided for in heading 1102 or 1103 or subheading 1904.90.

+(F) A nonoriginating material provided for in chapter 15 that is used in the production of a good provided for in chapter 15.

+(G) A nonoriginating material provided for in heading 1701 that is used in the production of a good provided for in any of headings 1701 through 1703.

+(H) A nonoriginating material provided for in chapter 17 that is used in the production of a good provided for in subheading 1806.10.

+- (I) Except as provided in subparagraphs (A) through (H) and Annex 4.1 of the Agreement, a nonoriginating material used in the production of a good provided for in any of chapters 1 through 24, unless the nonoriginating material is provided for in a different subheading than the good for which origin is being determined under this section. - (3) TEXTILE OR APPAREL GOODS.- - (A) In general.-Except as provided in subparagraph (B), a textile or apparel good that is not an originating good because certain fibers or yarns used in the production of the component of the good that determines the tariff classification of the good do not undergo an applicable change in tariff classification, set forth in Annex 4.1 of the Agreement, shall be considered to be an originating good if-